MovByte/Moonrock/README.md

 4. Fill DISCORD_CLIENT_ID and DISCORD_CLIENT_SECRET from Your Application -> OAuth2 -> General.
 5. Fill DISCORD_CALLBACK_URL with the URL you want the authorization to redirect to (for example http://localhost/auth/discord/callback) and make sure to add the redirect.
 6. Fill SESSION_SECRET with something to secure the cookie.
-7. Fill SECURE with true if you use HTTPS and false if you use HTTP
+7. Fill SECURE with true if you use HTTPS and false if you use HTTP.
 ## Credits
 Dave, made most of the stuff [GitHub](https://github.com/dave9123/) [Discord](https://discord.com/users/781708312466554940)
 <br />